vishal-bhagde/Techdome-Solution-1/README.md

+Summary Here is a very basic frontend application template based on react available here: https://github.com/alexnm/react-ssr Objective of the assignment is to create a CD / CI pipeline using GitHub Actions or equivalent and document the process.

 Tasks to be performed:
 1. Fork the project repository in your personal GitHub profile.
 2. Create a pipeline such that following happens: